aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 In Aspose.Words, the standard mail merge operation fills only a single document with content from your data source.
 So, you will need to execute the mail merge operation many times to create a few merged documents as an output.

-The following code example demonstrates how to generate a few merged documents during a mail merge operation with [SQLiteCpp](https://github.com/SRombauts/SQLiteCpp):
+The following code example shows how to generate a few merged documents during a mail merge operation with [SQLiteCpp](https://github.com/SRombauts/SQLiteCpp):

 {{< highlight cpp >}}
 class CustomersRowMailMergeDataSource : public MailMerging::IMailMergeDataSource